pesalerno/Genomics-Intro-workshop/README.md

 You need to have the appropriate barcode files within the appropriate library folder if demultiplexing libraries separately.

+Figure out how your barcodes are set up within your sequence file, in order to determine how to set up the process_radtags code.

+To look into a gzipped file (for example, with head):

+	zcat file.name.fastq.gz | head ##may need to do gzcat instead

+Or you can also do less:

+	zless ##or gzless

-- The commands for process_radtags for the Paired-end libraries that we will use are:
+The commands for process_radtags for the first single-end library that we will analyze are:

-		process_radtags -P -p ./PE-lib-1610/ -b barcodes-1610.txt -i gzfastq - \
-		o ./processed-1610/ -e sbfI -c -q -r -D
+	process_radtags  -b barcodes-a -o ./process_rads_B/  -q -D -w 0.15 -s 10
+		--inline_index --renz_1 sphI --renz_2 mspI -f ./Stef_3_ATCACG_L008_R1_001.fastq.gz -i gzfastq

 	(example for library #1610 for *Xantusia*)

 Process radtags also cleans your data as it demultiplexes.